 "India is in worse shape than Brazil, with few viable policy responses.

-"Capital controls in India are not likely to have much impact and there is the risk that a [credit] ratings agency downgrade leads to further currency weakness."'No comparison'
+"Capital controls in India are not likely to have much impact and there is the risk that a [credit] ratings agency downgrade leads to further currency weakness."

 Over the weekend, Prime Minister Manmohan Singh tried to calm fears that India was facing another currency crisis.

 Mr Singh said that back in 1991, the country only had enough foreign currency reserves to cover the country's borrowing needs for 15 days, while currently it has reserves equivalent to six to seven months.

 "So there is no comparison.
 And no question of going back to [the] 1991 crisis," Mr Singh told the Press Trust of India.

 International investors have withdrawn $11.58bn (£7.4bn) in shares and debt from India's markets since the beginning of June, according to official data,